Pets in Retirement | Burnham Waters in Essex celebrates National Pet Day

 Having a pet is not only great for its owners it can be great for the whole family!
 Most grandchildren would be very excited to visit their grandparents and help to take care of a new cat or dog.
 This can provide an opportunity for family walks and lots of fond memories to be created, while also helping younger children to understand the responsibilities associated with having a pet.

-What are the pros and cons of pet ownership?
+What are the pros and cons of pet ownership in retirement?

 While there are lots of advantages to getting pets in retirement, it is also important to consider the disadvantages.